 This 42mm dive watch comes with a stainless steel case with a 20mm strap.
 Despite the size and build of the Bradner, it’s a fairly light watch.
 However, the comfort level could definitely use some improvement.
 With that out of the way, the case itself looks aesthetically pleasing.

 Of course, you can’t talk about the Bradner without mentioning its dial.
 The dial just oozes with personality, thanks to the wetsuit-inspired bi-directional rotating inner-bezel.
-Adjusting the bezel is quite the delight as it doesn’t jump or click, just smooth all the way through.
+Adjusting the bezel is quite a delight as it doesn’t jump or click, just smooth all the way through.
 However, I think the hour indicators and hands are not matching up to the bezel, stylistically speaking.

 The Bradner is far from perfect but for the sub $500 tag price, I am more than willing to forgive its gripes.